 Congratulations, you're a manager!

 Now figure out how to achieve your goals with the meager resources you've been given.
 If that's not good enough, you'd better be able to explain how many people you really need.
 And who you need on your team.
+You might find that an ROI model is a better way to calculate the number of people needed to write winning proposals.
 A good place to start is by eliminating waste, since a lot of effort that goes into proposals is simply wasted.
 If you still don't have enough resources, here are some tips to help you get by.

 One of the things the MustWin Process does for you is give you ways to measure business development and proposal progress that you've never had before.

 Here is a list of things you should discuss before taking a gig as a proposal manager to make sure you know what you are getting into.
 Winning proposals consistently requires having a process that informs people about what they should do and enables them to work better as a team.
 And getting everyone on the same page regarding what the process should be can be excruciatingly difficult.
 But usually it's because you're overlooking the real reason why your process is failing.